 Workgroup noted this is covered under the relevant objectives in Section 5 and in the Modifications.

-The Workgroup considered Location Signals and in relation to CWD (need to consider and expand)

-The Workgroup considered the unintended consequences (need to consider and expand)

-The Workgroup considered Revenue Collection and costs to consumers (need to consider and expand)

-Consistency with the Ofgem TCR Principles (this should go in section

-TO BE COVERED 10 MARCH

-Annex: Regard for the principles used in the TCR

-Reducing harmful distortions

-Fairness to end consumers

-Proportionality and practical considerations

-Need workgroup response to the above

-Modifications proposing Postage Stamp (0678A, 0678C and 0678H) - Promoting Efficiency and Economic principles associated with network charging
+Modifications proposing Postage Stamp (0678A, 0678C, 0678H and 0678J) - Promoting Efficiency and Economic principles associated with network charging

 The Proposer of Modification 0678C explained that there are a number of economic principles which are typically associated with the appropriate determination of network charges.
 These are largely focused on ensuring efficient market outcomes.
 First, it is typically argued that network charges should be cost reflective.
 This means that they should reflect the (forward looking) costs which users impose on the network through a change in their use.
 This is important to achieve an economically efficient outcome: if charges are cost reflective, users will internalise the network costs which they cause when making a decision about how to use the network.
 This, in turn, will ensure that overall value chain costs are optimised.